 Barrett’s lack of production may reflect lack of opportunity more than anything else.
 Stuck behind Von Miller, Bradley Chubb, and Shane Ray throughout his four years in Denver, Barrett will get to show what he can do with a greater workload elsewhere.
 He could be an inexpensive, low-risk addition.

 2018 stats: one sack, one tackle for loss, one quarterback hit

-Ray and Barrett ironically find themselves in similar situations despite their juxtaposing draft experiences.
+Ray and Barrett find themselves in similar situations despite their juxtaposing draft experiences.
 Ray was a first-rounder.
-Barrett was not drafted.
-Yet Ray has tallied just 14 sacks in four seasons, eight of which came in 2016.
+Barrett went undrafted.
+Yet Ray struggled to take off, tallying just 14 sacks in four seasons, eight of which came in 2016.
 He has battled a wrist injury throughout the past two years.
-The Broncos seem ready to move on, declining to pick up Ray’s fifth-year option prior to the 2018 season.
-Ray, the 2014 SEC Defensive Player of the Year, could be a low-risk addition for the 49ers.

 2018 stats: 2.5 sacks, five tackles for loss, six quarterback hits